Rosanne Potter She

 golden age, not that it was ever mentioned.
 In those times I spoke the language

-nobody can translate, the language of poetry, of prethought, that has no
+nobody can translate, the language of poetry, prethought that has no

-other.
-But the higher and lower minds and worlds must relate.
+other, as the higher and lower minds and worlds relate.
 My lower mind was

-excessive.
-So all by myself one night in 1973 I laid out A Calendar of Poems and took
+a dilettante, present under compulsion but then concentrated.
+One night in 1973 I laid out A Calendar of Poems, pasted it up and took

-it to the printer the next day and printed 500 copies.
+it to the printer the next day to print 500 copies.
 I was going to give it

 note, translations both poetic and profound, after his own heart.
 Fifty